daithioc95/MS2/README.md

   Used to add structure and design to my site
 - JavaScript & jQuery
   Used to create and edit interactive features such as maps, calendar, carousel and navbar
-- CodePen
-  Used for the map feature, which required a lot of trial and error.
-CodePen was great to instantly see how my changes effected positioning.
 - Bootstrap
   Used throughout the website to easily implement consistent designs.
 Bootstrap was used for the Navbar, Carousel, Forms and Mosal items.
 The Bootstrap Grid System was implemeted throughout.
 - Epicbootstrap